‘The trades unions are an anachronism.’ Discuss.

 This was the first question on an A-level paper, and the colleague whose pupils were sitting it entered the Common Room rejoicing.
 He had spent two weeks revising the trades unions with them.

-However, six of the ten students did not know that word: only four of them attempted the question.
+Alas—six of the ten students did not know the word anachronism: they could not attempt the question.

 This became a story used in our department to impress upon our pupils how important it is to be a collector of words.